The $4 billion problem designers can’t shake

 Be Original Americas helps Customs identify shipments of fake goods by sending tips about suspected counterfeiters through an “allegations portal.”
 The tips are analyzed along with other intelligence and, if reliable, passed along to Customs field agents who inspect imports at U.S. ports.
 Through this process, Be Original Americas member Ligne Roset was able to prevent $1.5 million in knockoffs of its classic Togo sofa from entering the United States.

-Be Original members also teach field agents what to look for in knockoffs, like materials, colors, and quality issues that aren’t features of an original design.
+Be Original Americas members also teach field agents what to look for in knockoffs, like materials, colors, and quality issues that aren’t features of an original design.
 For instance, Hans Wegner’s Wishbone Chair, a common target of plagiarizers, has a backrest crafted from a single piece of curved wood, which gives the chair its elegant form and stability.
 Knockoffs typically make the backrest from three separate parts.
 “This partnership and collaboration with BOA has been absolutely invaluable in helping us stay abreast of counterfeiting trends,” says Lisa Fong, international trade specialist at U.S. Customs and Border Protection.

 A design education